The 25 Best Productivity Apps For 2018

 Utilities

 Productivity potpourri.
 For desktop computing diehards, Parallels Toolbox offers an assortment of ways to speed up common tasks.
-Download videos from the web, silence notifications, prevent the computer from sleeping, archive files in bulk, launch multiple apps with one click, and archive files in bulk.
+Download videos from the web, silence notifications, prevent the computer from sleeping, launch multiple apps with one click, and archive files in bulk.
 New tools recently arrived on both Mac and Windows, covered under the software’s $20 per year subscription cost.
 [Mac, Windows]

 This calculator remembers.
 You’d think calculator software would have been figured out long ago, but Calzy brings new ideas to a venerable category.
 The best new feature in version 3 is the “Memory Area,” which stores past results and lets you drag and drop the numbers into new calculations.
 The app also supports customizable colors and layouts, and can spell out its calculations in 66 languages. [iOS]